greg-szabo/coreum/docs/chain/install-cored.md

     cored version
     ```

+That's it, you have cored installed!
+You can return to previous Readme.

 ## Build from sources

 The [Build and Play](https://github.com/CoreumFoundation/coreum/blob/master/README.md#build-and-play) doc describes the
 process of the `cored` binary building and installation from sources.

+That's it, you have cored installed!
+You can return to previous Readme.